Note: This Insight Piece is a joint piece written by Narmi and Alloy

 Collecting and validating identity documents during digital account opening, such as driver's licenses and passports, has significant upside in fraud prevention but also serious user experience downsides.
 Further, this fraud prevention vs. user experience tradeoff is different on web browser vs. native (“downloaded”) mobile apps on iOS and Android.

 The decision to collect or not collect ID documents is as much a compliance question as a fraud prevention question.
 All financial institutions are required to maintain a "Customer Identification Program" (CIP) that outlines how they verify their prospective customers.
-While Narmi is not a compliance team and cannot make this decision on for financial institutions, the FFIEC Online BSA Manual is a great resource for understanding how to construct a CIP program.
+While Narmi is not a compliance team and cannot make this decision on for financial institutions, the OCC's BSA portal is a great resource for understanding how to construct a CIP program.

 There are two types of verification a financial institution can employ to verify the "minimum" information the customer is required to provide: